-In succeeding months, the College experienced such rapid growth that a fifth building was added in 1978, and the College service area was expanded to include Franklin and Warren counties in addition to Vance and Granville.
+In succeeding months, the College experienced such rapid growth that a fifth building was added in 1978, and the College service area was expanded to include Franklin and Warren counties.

 In 1981, the General Assembly funded a special appropriation for muchneeded equipment for training purposes.
 That same year, seven new programs were added to the general curricula, resulting in record-breaking enrollments and the eventual opening of South Campus, a satellite facility in Granville County.